mocabe/yave/README.md

 * Functional programming
   * `YAVE` supports various functional programming features, including higher-order functions and currying.
   * Each 'sub-grahps' can be used as function when there's no input.
+  * Recursion is currently not supported to avoid infinite loops.
+It is recommended to implement your recursive algorithm in C++ (which is much faster) or use higher-order combinators.

 * Reactivity and declarative time manipulation
   * `YAVE` is based on *functional reactive programming (FRP)*.
 All node functions are internally represented as *signal function (`SF a b`)*.
   * FRP enables you to transform any value over time from caller side.
 For example, you can make single animation and combine them with different time scales/delays without modifying original animation.
+  * For example, `Time.ReTime` sets new time to input value.

 * Type system
   * `YAVE` is statically typed language.
   * Type system of `YAVE` is based on classic Hindly-Milner type inference, with some extension to support ad-hoc overloading.
+  * Type errors are currently displayed very poorly.
+I'm planning to improve that.

 * Fully interoperable with C++
-  * Functional programming languages tend to lack support of GUI and high performance graphics, which is a must to implement visual programming languages. `YAVE` avoids this limitation by implementing functional runtime system as EDSL (embedded domain specific language) on C++.
+  * Functional programming languages tend to lack support of GUI and high performance graphics, which are must for practical visual scripting environment. `YAVE` avoids this limitation by implementing functional runtime system as EDSL (embedded domain specific language) on C++.
-  * You can easily add new datat ypes or implement your own node function from C++.
+  * You add new data types or implement your own node functions from C++.
+Object system of `YAVE` is designed to support plugin style extensions in the future.

 ### Nodes 101

 * Function node